 What HDR content is available?

-Amazon Video also offers mobile HDR videos for streaming on HDR-compatible phones, such as the Samsung Galaxy Note 7.
-Mobile HDR content is set to include Amazon Original Series and other "top titles".
+Amazon Video also offers mobile HDR videos for streaming on HDR-compatible phones, such as the ill-fated Samsung Galaxy Note 7.
+Mobile HDR content includes Amazon Original Series and other "top titles".

 The future of HDR